-"Nothing, good morning!"
+"Nothing.
+Good-morning!"

-"Good morning, Sir."
+"Good-morning, Sir."

-"Good morning! it was kind of you to push the chair up that hill. . . .
-I hope it wasn't heavy for you," said Connie, looking back at the keeper outside the door.
+"Good-morning!
+It was kind of you to push the chair up that hill. . . .
+I hope it wasn't too heavy for you," said Connie, looking back at the keeper outside the door.

-His eyes came to hers in an instant, as if wakened up.
+His eyes came to her in an instant, as if wakened up.
 He was aware of her.

-"Oh no, not heavy!" he said quickly.
-Then his voice dropped again into the broad sound of the vernacular: "Good mornin' to your Ladyship!"
+"Oh, no, not heavy!" he said quickly.
+Then his voice dropped again into the broad sound of the vernacular: "Good-mornin' to your ladyship!"

 "Who is your gamekeeper?"
 Connie asked at lunch.

 "Mellors!
 You saw him," said Clifford.

 "Yes, but where did he come from?"